OpenDSA/OpenDSA/RST/en/Tutorials/MTadvanced.rst

 Mutation Coverage Advanced Examples
 ===================================

-This module presents various examples typically encountered by users of Mutation Testing.
+This module presents examples of situations typically encountered by users of Mutation Testing.
-These include situations where branches of the code are not covered by the tests, and an example of code and tests that give 100% coverage but still has a bug.
+These include situations where branches of the code are not (and never can be) covered by the tests, and an example of code and tests that give 100% coverage but still has a bug.

 Seeing the Effect: BST Range Query